varnish/Varnish-Book/varnish_book.rst

 - Each request is independent from others at any given time
 - States are related, but isolated
 - ``return(action);`` exits one state and instructs Varnish to proceed to the next state
-- Built-in VCL code is always present, appended below your own VCL
+- Built-in VCL code is always present and appended below your own VCL

 .. container:: handout